scheerio/Being_A_PM/README.md

 # Why is being a PM awesome?

 As a PM, you’re a communicator and a jack-of-all-trades.
 You get to influence every part of your business and interact with every key person on every key.
-PM’s have incredible career potential.
+PMs have incredible career potential.

 # What are the phases of a company/product?